-If the STA chooses to perform the specified switch and dot11RSNAOperatingChannelValidationActivated is true and the AP has indicated OCVC capability, after switching to the new channel and allowed to transmit on the new channel, the STA shall wait a random uniformly-distributed delay between 0 and 5 TUs, and then initiate the SA query procedure.
+If the STA chooses to perform the specified switch and dot11RSNAOperatingChannelValidationActivated is true and the AP has indicated OCVC capability, after switching to the new channel the STA shall wait a random delay uniformly-distributed in the range between zero and 5000 us, and then initiate the SA query procedure once any applicable conditions for transmitting on the new channel are met (e.g. channel access procedures, DFS or enablement procedures).
 This procedure shall be initiated whether or not the switch was based on a protected management frame that contained the new operating channel information.
 The STA may pause Data frame transmission and may drop any received Data frames until the SA query procedure has completed successfully for additional protection.

 If a STA initiates SA query procedure to validate a channel switch, any existing SA query procedure for channel switch validation shall be abandoned.